-The District reserves in the Bond Order the right to issue the remaining \$59,420,000 principal amount of authorized but unissued unlimited tax bonds for purposes of acquiring and constructing the District's water, sanitary sewer and drainage facilities and for refunding outstanding bonds of the District.
+The District reserves in the Bond Order the right to issue the remaining \$65,215,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of acquiring or constructing the District's storm drainage system and for refunding such bonds.
 The District may issue additional bonds approved by District voters in future elections.
-The Developer has expended approximately \$2,700,000 for District water, sanitary sewer and drainage facilities, which costs are expected to be reimbursed to the Developer from proceeds from future issues of District bonds.
-See "THE BONDS-Issuance of Additional Debt" and "THE SYSTEM."
+See "THE BONDS-Issuance of Additional Debt" and "THE SYSTEM-Future Debt."
 The issuance of such obligations may adversely affect the investment security of the Bonds.
 The District does not employ any formula with regard to assessed valuations or tax collections or otherwise to limit the amount of bonds which may be issued.
-Any bonds issued by the District, however, must be approved by the Attorney General of Texas and the Board of the District and any bonds issued to acquire or construct water, sanitary sewer and drainage facilities and recreational facilities must be approved by the Commission.
+Any bonds issued by the District, however, must be approved by the Attorney General of Texas and the Board of the District and any bonds issued to acquire or drainage facilities must be approved by the Commission.